LNWR George the Fifth class 2013 Prince George: Project launch

 The Trust was created in 2012 undertaking detailed evaluations and planning, whilst building up valuable information and drawings.
 Its first item of construction was the smokebox door.
-The project was officially launched on 22 July 2014 with the unveiling of a fully painted and lined out, cabside and splasher assembly complete with number and name plates; this took place at Quorn on the Great Central Railway Loughborough.
+After receiving permission for the name and number the project was officially launched on 22 July 2014 with the unveiling of a fully painted and lined out, cabside and splasher assembly complete with number and name plates; this took place at Quorn on the Great Central Railway Loughborough.

 Construction

-Only one 20th century LNWR locomotive exists, meaning there are virtually no spare parts in existence.
-Thus the whole build has to be from scratch.
-The Trust has acquired genuine auxiliary fittings including an LNWR whistle which came off a Special tank being scrapped.
-A presentation of the whistle took place on the footplate of Hardwicke at the 2012 Railfest at York.
-Sadly, the whistle was badly damaged in its removal, such as to make it unusable.

-Frame plates have been cut, and the cab and front end assemblies mounted with the running plates for public exhibition.
-It is currently at Crewe Heritage Centre.
+Following the parts made for the official launch of the project, work continued with manufacture of the smokebox.
+Traditional hot rivets were used for aesthetic reasons; in general the Trust uses present-day technology rather than traditional techniques.
+Elements of the footplating were made, and frame plate profiles were cut.
+After a period of slow progress, the project was enlivened by the offer of display space at Crewe Heritage Centre.
+The main frame plates were machined, and temporarily assembled with other existing parts and mounted on fork truck wheels for ease of movement.
+It was displayed in this state for the 2023 and 2024 seasons.

+While on display design and manufacture continued.
+Large parts were the cast motion plate and frame stretcher, also the heavy welded dragbox and buffer brackets along with many smaller parts.
+When the locomotive left Crewe for its present site the display assembly was dismantled and the frames reassembled with the new, permanent parts acquired.
+The frames are now assembled, and lined up ready to be fitted with running plates etc. Much of the platework already exists but a significant amount will require to manufactured.

+The plan for 2026 is to have cab, splashers, running plates and smokebox fitted on the frames, followed by design and manufacture of the 2-tonne cylinder block.

+The Construction Timeline is recorded on the Trust's website.

-The Trust is a member of the Main Line Steam Builders' Group, sharing information and ideas, with Ricardo Rail, the Approvals body as advisors.
+The Trust is a member of the Main Line Steam Builders' Group, sharing information and ideas, with Ricardo Rail, the Approvals body advising on the processes for Approval to run on British main lines.

 Project future

-It will cost between £1.5 and £2 million to complete Prince George.
+It will cost between £2 and £2.5 million to complete Prince George.
 Funds are being raised through private donation and sponsorship of parts.
 Raising the necessary capital is done through having a presence at events, giving talks and generating publicity through the media.